Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Cognition in Animal Movement Models

 \textbf{Systems of Equations}

-A recent paper \cite{Song2021} considers a consumer-resource model, similar to model \eqref{system-eqn-RC1}, where the consumer is assumed to have both random movement as well as memory-based movement through the inclusion of a discrete time delay.
+{The} recent paper \cite{Song2021Preprint} considers a consumer-resource model, similar to model \eqref{system-eqn-RC1}, {with time-delay in the advective potential}.
 The resources are assumed to be plants or ``no brainer" animals, so that the prey have no memory-based movement.
-So far, this is the only model to include an explicit memory mechanism within a system of partial differential equations.
-The evolution equations describing the consumer and resource in one dimension are given as \eql{
+So far, this is the only model to include an explicit memory mechanism within a system of {PDEs}. {For $\tau>0$, }the {system} in one spatial dimension {is} given as \eql{

-}{delaymodelsystem} for $\tau>0$ and $v_\tau (x,t) := v(x,t-\tau)$.
-The quantity $v(x,t)$ is the density of the resource, which diffuses randomly at rate $d_{11}>0$, and has growth/decay as $g(u,v)$, depending on both the resource and the consumer.
-The quantity $u(x,t)$ is the density of the consumer, which diffuses randomly at rate $d_{22}>0$, and also grows/decays as $f(u,v)$, depending on both the resource and consumer. \textit{To save confusion, readers should note that the role of $u$ and $v$ found here are opposite to that found in the original reference to keep the current work as consistent as possible}.
+}{delaymodelsystem} $v(x,t)$ is the density of the resource, diffusing at rate $d_{11}>0$, and {grows/decays according to} $g(u,v)$. $u(x,t)$ is the density of the consumer, diffusing at rate $d_{22}>0$, and {grows/decay according to} $f(u,v)$\footnote{{To save confusion, readers should note that the role of $u$ and $v$ found here are opposite to that found in the original reference to keep the current work as consistent as possible}}.
 The consumer $u(x,t)$ then moves up the gradient of the resource $v(x,t)$, $\tau$ units of time ago, at rate $d_{21} \geq 0$.
-Note that $d_{21}$ is taken to be non-negative since it is reasonable to assume that the consumer is attracted to the resource.
-This model as presented is comparable to the resource-consumer model found in \eqref{system-eqn-RC1}, except the cognitive map is taken to be a memory of the purely local resource density at some fixed time $\tau$ units before the current time $t$.
+Note that $d_{21}$ is taken to be non-negative since it is assumed that the consumer is attracted to the resource.
+This {form} is comparable to the resource-consumer model found in \eqref{system-eqn-RC1}, {with the key difference being the cognitive map}. {Existence of solutions is not established, and so the following is an open problem.}

+\begin{oppr} Under what conditions does a unique solution exist solving problem \eqref{delaymodelsystem} subject to homogeneous Neumann boundary data?
+What about in higher spatial dimensions? \end{oppr}

-Finally, a competition-diffusion model in \cite{Shi2021a} features memory based self-diffusion and cross-diffusion.
-Following a similar motivation from previous discrete delay models, the model takes the following form: \eql{
+Finally, the competition-diffusion model in \cite{Shi2021a} features memory-based self-diffusion and cross-diffusion. {Similar to previous models}, {for $\tau>0$} the {system} takes the form: \eql{